-Fiona and John hope to grow old gracefully surrounded by satisfied customers, happy staff and locals who don’t resent them!
+We strive to have satisfied customers, happy staff and locals who don’t resent us!

 There is no shortage of chalet holiday companies.
 Each has its own mentality, normally reflecting its directors’ philosophy.
 YSE’s criteria are simple: first, would we enjoy this?
 We apply it to all of our chalets.
 Some are among the most luxurious in Val d’Isère, while others are quite simple.
 Most have en-suite bathrooms, with just a few bedrooms sharing bathrooms with one other room.
 But they are all places we’d be happy to stay in ourselves.

 We apply the same litmus test to everything we do.
-We love our chalet food and wine.
+We love our chalet food and wine so we aim to serve the best chalet food in the business.
 We are too old to be hanging around airports or sitting in traffic jams, so we don’t expect our guests to.
-This is why we travel on Sundays via Grenoble Airport, with our own flight and luxury coaches to ensure it all runs smoothly.
+This is why our guests travel on Sundays, ensuring a smooth journey without huge queues and traffic jams.
 Even our employees have to pass Fiona’s ‘would-I-want-these-people-as-my-chalet-staff’ test, and if she falls asleep in the interview they don’t get the job!

 Will people re-book?
 Both Val d’Isère and YSE endeavour to provide the sort of experience you’ll want to repeat.
-75% of our bookings come from people who’ve been before, or their friends, so we don’t have to waste a lot on advertising, and our guests know what they’re getting.
-Val d’Isère is a hard act to follow, and so is YSE.
+75% of our bookings come from people who have been before, or their friends, so we don’t have to waste a lot on advertising, and our guests know what they are getting.
+Val d’Isère is an incomparable act to follow, and so is YSE.

 Happy staff?
 Well, ask them.
 Most of our staff could easily get another job, but none does, and quite a few come back season after season.
 Annabel Clifton is in charge of our resort team, and most of her job is about keeping the staff firing on all cylinders so that our guests are looked after properly.

 And locals who don’t resent us?
 After 35 seasons of bringing skiers and snowboarders to Val d’Isère, John Yates-Smith is treated almost as a local.
-Indeed, his children race in the colours of Val d’Isère and will probably one day teach skiing here.
+Indeed, his children used to race in the colours of Val d’Isère, and have now graduated to teaching other people’s children to ski at the Val d’Isère ESF.
 So we have many reasons not to upset the neighbours.
 We think our guests benefit from staying with a company which is known and trusted locally.